nobuyukinyuu/PhaseEngine/README.md

 * All FM operators support Reface-style operator feedback.
 * More traditional noise generators, including an LFSR-based generator with selectable periodicity (create more buzzing effects) similar to 2a03, etc.
 * Variable length wavetables from 32 samples up to 1024 samples per bank.
 Selectable sample bank per-oscillator for FM and bitwise ops.
+* Automatic wiring of algorithms based on simpler descriptions, and

 ## Different
 * Based on more traditional paradigms, comparable to most other FM synths under the hood